galdor/erl-pgc/doc/handbook.md

 a client execute queries which create new enum types, it should take care to call `pgc_client:refresh_types/1` to reload the type table.

+## Domains
+Values whose types is a domain are reprented the same way as values with the base type of the domain.
+The type name is `{domain, Name}` when `Name` is an atom whose value is the name of the domain in PostgreSQL.
+As for enum names, domain names are lower-case.

+Domains are automatically discovered the same way as enums are.

 ## Floating point values
 Erlang does not support `NaN`, `+Infinity` and `-Infinity`.
 Therefore we introduce `pgc:float_value()` which extends `float()` with `nan`,